 Developers are constantly exploring new ways to develop new wearable products that can provide remarkable health benefits minus the inconveniences in the long run.

-Predictions about the future of wearables vary, but a consensus of health care analysts shows that it will project a high-growth potential in the upcoming years.
+Predictions of wearables vary, but a consensus of health care analysts shows that it will project a high-growth potential in the upcoming years.

 Many healthcare providers and industries are now taking advantage of telecommunication technologies to keep up with the demands of a growing population.